signalogic/SigSRF_SDK/README.md

 Available demos are listed below.
 The iaTest and paTest demos do not have a functionality limit.  mediaTest demo functionality is limited as follows:

    1) Data limit.
 Processing is limited to 3000 frames / payloads of data.
-There is no limit on data sources, which include various file types (audio, encoded, pcap) and network sockets.
+There is no limit on data sources, which include various file types (audio, encoded, pcap), network sockets, and USB audio.

    2) Concurrency limit.
 Maximum number of concurrent instances is two and maximum number of channels per instance is 2 (total of 4 concurrent channels).